 “When you say ‘DNS security’, you just mean DNSSEC, right?”
 We get this question a lot.

 The answer is both simple and complex.
 In a nutshell, DNSSEC is a technical best-practice in which the validity of a DNS query is ensured through cryptographic signing.
-DNS security, on the other hand, is the concept that the pervasive nature of DNS can be leveraged to secure your entire network.
+DNS security, on the other hand, is the concept that the pervasive nature of the Domain Name System (DNS) can be leveraged to secure your entire network.

 What is DNSSEC?

-DNSSEC is considered a basic security move which all network administrators should take.
+DNSSEC is considered a basic security move which all network administrators should take on their internet service.
 A specific compliance control in NIST 800-53 requires network administrators to adjust their DNS settings from “resolve anything” to “trust but verify”.
 This is done because DNS was built as a naive system – the queries are resolved against internal and external servers automatically, and it isn’t questioned whether a server is actually authorized to perform a resolution.
 This makes DNS vulnerable to man in the middle attacks and cache poisoning.

 So, with these security considerations in mind, how can one implement DNSSEC?
 While you might have heard that it’s work-intensive with BIND and Windows, it is actually quite simple to establish with a unified enterprise DNS system in place (like our DNS Integrity system).
 This system structure allows DNSSEC to be implemented with the touch of a button – and with no worries about whether it’s working or not, as the DNSSEC scheme is automatically implemented throughout the entire zone.